vaisharma16/Financial-Agentic-AI/README.md

 ### 4. Add Your API Keys

-Create a `.env` file in the root directory with the following:
+Create a `.env` file in the root directory with the following content:

 ```env
 PHIDATA_API_KEY=your_phidata_api_key